sinedied/htf-data/README.md

 ...among other things ;-)

-Use https://developers.facebook.com/tools/explorer/ for access token.
+## How to use

+Use https://developers.facebook.com/tools/explorer/ to get an app access token, then set the `FB_TOKEN` environment variable with it before running `npm start`.